Revival: Recolonization was released. About the history of the project development — in our interview with HeroCraft

 Which of the channels turned out to be the most effective for you in terms of building a community?

 Sergei: We are constantly adjusting, adapting to the realities, trying to do what is convenient for the players.
-We have a community on Steam, we have mailing lists, we have Discord.
+We have a community on Steam, there are mailing lists, there is Discord.
 But what is considered effective here?
 Informative — mailing, live communication and memes — Discord, exchange of experience — forums.

 It's cool that you regularly informed potential audiences about the progress of development (and continue to do so now), but did it turn into early access sales?